nwjs/chromium.src/android_webview/docs/build-instructions.md

 the package name for either target by setting the `system_webview_package_name` GN arg (ex. `system_webview_package_name = "com.google.android.webview"`).

-`monochrome_public_apk`'s package name defaults to `org.chromium.chrome`, so you need to modify the package name or choose `system_webview_apk` instead.
-We don't have a GN arg for this, but you can [ask the team][2] for help modifying build files for local development.
+`monochrome_public_apk`'s package name defaults to `org.chromium.chrome`.
+Because this not accepted by any build of the OS, you'll want to change this with the GN arg `chrome_public_manifest_package = "com.google.android.apps.chrome"`, or choose `system_webview_apk` instead.

 See [internal instructions][1] for the Google-internal variants of the build targets (`system_webview_google_apk`, `monochrome_apk`,